TayQiXiang/pln2022/README.md

 Categories included:

 - Closed Category is for all the first-year students in UM.
-- Open Category is for all students in Malaysia.
+- Open Category is for all undergraduate students in Malaysia.

 Rounds included: